 Many customers will make a purchase because of your brand or reputation, and expect premium quality, service, packaging, and consistent marketing that promotes your brand values.

-Among primary examples of businesses using this strategy is the luxury car industry, as well as the elite watch market, however luxury consultants or freelancers can also be small business owners.
+Among primary examples of businesses using this strategy is the luxury car industry, as well as the elite watch market.
+Prices are high in these segments, but customers still want to buy these products.

 Where it’s used: luxury, high-level professional services (architecture, art, various types of personal consultancy), restaurants, education, real estate, tourism.

 Competitive pricing strategy is implemented when an existing market is analyzed and a slightly lower price is offered.
-It is used by many businesses, who are looking to attract new customers and are prepared to offer a service or sell a product consistently over a slightly lower rate than is currently available.
+It’s used by many businesses who are looking to attract new customers and prepared to offer a service or sell a product consistently over a slightly lower rate than is currently available.

-For example, you might open a coffee shop selling a coffee for $3 instead of $3.50 that is the normal rate in the area.
+For example, you might open a coffee shop and set a price for coffee at $3 instead of $3.50, which is the normal rate in the area.

-When choosing this strategy it’s important to examine whether it would be sustainable, and whether you can combine it with other strategies.
-One such combined pricing strategy example is Target that is famous for selling many items at a competitive price next to those that are priced higher than usual.
+When choosing this strategy, it’s important to examine whether it’d be sustainable, and whether you can combine it with other strategies.
+One such combined pricing strategy example is Target that’s famous for selling many items at a competitive price next to those that are priced higher than usual.

 Where it’s used: retail, nonprofits, real estate, education, e-commerce.

 This type of pricing is built around the price the customer is willing to pay.
-Even if as a business owner you understand that you could afford to charge more, using this strategy you consider customer interest and data first, and the markup you are expecting to receive second.
+Even if as a business owner you understand that you could afford to charge more, using this strategy, you consider customer interest and data first, and the markup you’re expecting to receive second.

-It requires a regular revisiting of data you have available and a clear vision of your customer persona, as well as systematic adjustments to setting a price to what you sell.
+It’s a great method to set a price, but it has to be used with caution and great accuracy.
+While it can be used long-term and build loyalty within your customer base, it requires a regular revisiting of the data you have available and a clear vision of your customer persona, as well as systematic adjustments to setting a price to what you sell.